lipikaa-d/ARRAY/array_package/README.md

 # Array Package

-This package provides basic array operations and implementations of list and single lists.
+This package provides basic array operations and implementations of list and single linked lists.